 Tip 2: Everyone downloads its part of the experience of having so many choices available on the web.
 A good tip for anyone is to take into consideration everyone else on your network that may be trying to use the internet as well.

 - If you’re going to be downloading a large file and you know it’s going to take a while, try setting downloads for times when other users on your network may not be busy on the internet as well.
 I personally set downloads during the hours of 11 PM and 5 AM when I know everyone is asleep.

 - If you’re a user who likes to play heavy computer games via the internet try picking times that other users on your network may not busy on the internet as well.
 Those games though awesome to play can be a serious internet resource hog at home.

 For Example: If you are downloading a movie via a torrent that is 700MB and you have your settings set to unlimited download speed, realize that this is taking away speed other users on your network can access the internet.

-Tip 3: If you’re playing music from an online playlist, watching videos on YouTube or doing them all at once.
+Tip 3: If you’re playing music from an online playlist, watching videos on YouTube, or doing them all at once.

 - While the ability to have an online playlist for music is pretty neat, I personally see no reason you don’t just play the music on your computer, be aware that a 300 song playlist being played does affect other users.
-I have found it proven true from playlist being played especially from sites such as MySpace.
+I have found it proven true from playlists being played especially from sites such as MySpace.

 - Everyone loves YouTube videos.
 It’s a great way to share a video with everyone for almost anything you can video record.
 Try not to have ten open browser windows/tabs trying to load YouTube videos at once.

-For Example: You may ask why I say ten, I have personally seen this done and when asked the culprit’s answer was, I wanted them all ready for me when I click play.
+For Example: You may ask why I say ten, I have personally seen this done, and when asked the culprit’s answer was, I wanted them all ready for me when I click play.
 Doing this is definitely not a nice thing to do while others on your network are trying to access the internet.